Voxeles/CasualtiesTogetherConsciousnessIndicator/README.md

 # Casualties: Together Consciousness Indicator

-Shows an icon above players who are unconscious.
+Shows a customizable icon above players who are unconscious.
+Works in multiplayer and in the vanilla game.
-Works fully client-side.

 # Installation